DevTerminator69/Bitzxier-Privacy-Policy/README.md

 ### It stores -

-- Server ID to store other server data(autoroles, Members Info, whitelisted data for antinuke)
+- Server ID to store other server data(autoroles, Members Info, whitelisted data for antinuke, mainrole , nightmode)
 - Blacklisted User ids

 ## Remove Your Data And Data Retention.